 The Board has adopted a written policy that requires all related party transactions to be reviewed and approved by the Audit Committee of the Board.
 The Audit Committee is charged with determining whether a related party transaction is in the best interests of, or not inconsistent with the interests of, the Company and its stockholders.
 In making this determination, the Audit Committee will consider such factors as whether the related party transaction is on terms no less favorable to the Company than terms generally available to unaffiliated third parties and the extent of the related party's interest in the transaction.
 No director may participate in any discussion, approval, or ratification of any transaction in which he or she has an interest, except for the purpose of providing information concerning the transaction.
-For transactions in which the aggregate amount is expected to be less than \$200,000, the Chair of the Audit Committee has been delegated the authority to pre-approve related party transactions, subject to later review by the full committee.
-At least annually, ongoing related party transaction is a transaction or relationship in which the aggregate amount involved will be or may exceed \$100,000 in any calendar year, involves the Company as a participant, and in which any related party has or will have a direct or indirect interest (other than solely as a result of being a director or less than 10% beneficial owner of the other entity).
-A related party is any executive officer, director, or more than 5% beneficial owner of such persons.
+For transactions in which the aggregate amount is expected to be less than \$200,000, the Chair of the Audit Committee has been delegated the authority to preapprove related party transactions, subject to later review by the full committee.
+At least annually, ongoing related party transactions will be reviewed to assess continued compliance with the policy.
+For purposes of the Related Party Transaction Policy, a related party transaction is a transaction or relationship in which the aggregate amount involved will be or may exceed \$100,000 in any calendar year, involves the Company as a participant, and in which any related party has or will have a direct or indirect interest (other than solely as a result of being a director or less than 10% beneficial owner of the other entity).
+A related party is any executive officer, director, or more than 5% beneficial owner of the Company or any immediate family member of such persons.